Murder of Reena Virk

-Reena Virk (March 10, 1983 – November 14, 1997) was a 14-year-old Canadian girl, who was beaten by a group of teenagers and then murdered by two of those teenagers, in Saanich, British Columbia, Canada.
+Reena Virk (March 10, 1983 – November 14, 1997) was a 14-year-old Indo-Canadian girl, who was beaten by a group of teenagers and then drowned by two of those teenagers, 14-year-old Kelly Ellard and 16-year-old Warren Glowatski, in Saanich, British Columbia, Canada.
 Her status as a victim of bullying prior to her murder attracted substantial media attention in Canada.
-Eight teenagers were tried and convicted in relation to her death.
+Eight teenagers were tried and convicted in relation to her death; six involved in the beating received sentences ranging from 60-day conditional sentences to one year in jail, while the two who killed Virk were convicted of second-degree murder and given life sentences.
 The Globe and Mail commented at the time that her case was "elevated into a national tragedy".
 A pair of Canadian sociologists have described the case as a watershed moment for a "moral panic" over girl violence by the Canadian public in the late 1990s.

-Reena Virk
+Early life

 Reena Virk (born March 10, 1983) lived in Saanich, British Columbia and attended Colquitz Junior High School.
-Her father was an immigrant from India, while her mother came from an Indo-Canadian family who had converted from Sikhism to the Jehovah's Witness religion after arriving in Canada.
+Her father was an immigrant from India, while her mother came from an Indo-Canadian family who had converted from Hinduism to the Jehovah's Witness religion after arriving in Canada.
 Her immediate family was "a minority within a minority," as they were Jehovah's Witnesses in the local South Asian community of 3,000 which was predominantly Sikh.

 Virk was described as desperate for acceptance amongst her peers but was taunted and ostracized by girls.
 She began to rebel due to such peer influence, smoking marijuana and cigarettes.
 Bullied for her weight and insecurity, she was said to feel restricted by the rules of her family's faith.
 In 1996, she reported her father for sexual molestation.
 As a result, she was moved from her family's home into the province's care for several months in 1996.
 She later dropped the charges and returned home.